aquaxyz/games-identity-sdk/README.md

 const getOwnedDetailedNFTs = async () => {
     await aquaIdentity.getOwnedDetailedNFTs({
-        walletAddress: YOUR_WALLET_ADDRESS /
+        walletAddress: YOUR_WALLET_ADDRESS // Replace YOUR_WALLET_ADDRESS with your wallet address
     })
 }

 const getAwardedDetailedNFTs = async () => {
     await aquaIdentity.getAwardedDetailedNFTs({
-        walletAddress: YOUR_WALLET_ADDRESS /
+        walletAddress: YOUR_WALLET_ADDRESS // Replace YOUR_WALLET_ADDRESS with your wallet address
     })
 }